feimosi/frameworks-code-comparison/README.md

 ### Angular

-In Angular filters are called pipes.
-Built-in pipes available in Angular: DatePipe, UpperCasePipe, LowerCasePipe, CurrencyPipe, and PercentPipe.
+In Angular filters are called [pipes](https://angular.io/guide/pipes).
+Built-in pipes available in Angular are: DatePipe, UpperCasePipe, LowerCasePipe, CurrencyPipe, and PercentPipe.
-More about pipes in Angular [here](https://angular.io/guide/pipes)

 Apart from built in, you can create your own, custom pipes.